Published on January 13, 2022

 It’s a problem that stretches across the country.
 How can we create better outdoor spaces for our kids?
-Evergreen has been working to address this issue in our over 25 years of greening Canadian school grounds.
+Evergreen has been working to address this issue in our 30 years of greening Canadian school grounds.
 Now, our Climate Ready Schools pilot program is taking things a step further.
 Let’s take a closer look at how.

 Too many school grounds are designed without kids or the natural environment in mind.
 Stretches of concrete without any greenery can compound some of the worst effects of climate change — from flooding to urban heat — while leaving kids without a space to engage with the natural world.

 At our Climate Ready School pilot at Irma Coulson Public School in Milton, Ontario, our team has been working with the Halton District School Board and collaborating with the school’s students to learn which areas of the existing schoolground are important to them, and which they’d like to see improved.